Interested in investing in lithium in Australia? Here’s a brief overview of the basic facts investors should know about the market.

-Mineral Resources (ASX:MIN): Perth-based Mineral Resources is a leading mining services provider, with a particular focus on the iron ore and hard-rock lithium sectors in Western Australia.
-The company’s current lithium projects include Mount Marion and Wodgina.
+Mineral Resources is a leading mining services provider, with a particular focus on the iron ore and hard-rock lithium sectors in Western Australia.
+Its current lithium projects include Mount Marion and Wodgina.

 The Mount Marion lithium project, which is located in Kalgoorlie, Western Australia, is jointly owned by mining companies Mineral Resources and top lithium producer Ganfeng Lithium (OTC Pink:GNENF,SZSE:002460).
-The asset was initially expected to produce 206,000 tonnes of spodumene concentrate per year, but a current upgrade project is underway to increase production to 450,000 tonnes of all-in 6 percent spodumene concentrate per year.
+The asset was initially expected to produce 206,000 tonnes of spodumene concentrate per year, but an upgrade project completed in 2019 increased production to 450,000 tonnes of all-in 6 percent spodumene concentrate per year.

 The current mineral resource estimate for the asset comprises 226 million tonnes grading 1.27 percent lithium oxide (lithia), 116 parts per million tantalum pentoxide (tantalite) and 0.6 percent iron oxide, meaning there are 2.86 million tonnes of lithium oxide and 57.7 million pounds of tantalum pentoxide.

 Orocobre, in partnership with Toyota Tsusho (TSE:8015), has built the Olaroz lithium-producing facility in Northern Argentina; it is the world’s first commercial lithium brine operation built in about 20 years.
-The company’s recently announced Stage 2 Olaroz expansion will add 25,000 tonnes per year of lithium carbonate production capacity to reach 42,500 tonnes per year (at full production and capacity).
+Olaroz has a measured and indicated resource of 6.4 million tonnes of lithium carbonate equivalent and is capable of sustaining current continuous production for over 40 years.